Patient no-shows & missed patient appointments are a growing concern for healthcare providers

 Patients miss appointments for a variety of reasons:

-• Lack of loyalty and trust: Patients are far more likely to honor appointments, and to notify you beforehand if they can’t make it, if they respect and trust you.
+- Lack of loyalty and trust: Patients are far more likely to honor appointments, and to notify you beforehand if they can’t make it, if they respect and trust you.
 Patients value the time of providers whom they hold in high-regard.
+Increasingly, patients are placing their loyalty to the organization and not just the individual provider.

-Providers who don’t build trust and loyalty are often plagued by no-shows.
-The patient feels no sense of responsibility to honor their commitments with these providers.
+Organizations and providers who don’t build trust and loyalty are often plagued by no-shows.
+The patient feels no sense of responsibility to honor their commitments with these providers. - Online apathy: The internet and smartphones have made life remarkably convenient, but their explosive rise hasn't come without challenges, including online apathy.

 How to reduce no-show appointments